DevOps-MBSE/AaC/docs/docs/user_guide/index.md

 Ready to start creating more than a few definitions in a file?
 Checkout how our notes on organizing more complex AaC projects.
 [AaC Project and File Structure](./project_structure)

-# Decomposing models and systems in AaC
+# Decomposing Models and Systems in AaC
 [Decomposing systems in AaC](./decomposing_systems)

 # Leveraging AaC in VCS and CI/CD Environments